How To Use A Wood Burning Stove: A Comprehensive Guide

 Regulating the Temperature and Airflow

-Once the fire is built and beginning to burn well, it is time to close the door and adjust the air control lever to control the airflow and temperature.
+Once the fire is built and beginning to burn well, it is time to close the door, it is important to leave the air control pulled out to its maximum in order to get the stove hot as quickly as possible (should be at this setting for 35 – 40 minutes).

 The more the air flow lever is pulled out, the higher the heat output will be due to the influx of oxygen.
 Conversely, the less oxygen, the cooler the fire.